FarmonApp/farmonapp.github.io/docs/External Resources/Intercropping with Camelina.en.md

 #### Drought Resistance and Resilience

 One of the standout features of camelina is its remarkable drought tolerance.
-Even with minimal rainfall, the crop can achieve yields of 1,000 to 1,200 pounds per acre.
+Even with minimal rainfall, the crop can achieve yields of 1 tonne per hectare.
 This resilience is attributed to its growth pattern; it starts as a rosette and develops a deep taproot, allowing it to access moisture from deeper soil layers.

 #### Local Delivery and Convenience